-Given an n-manifold M and an n-category C, we define a chain complex (the "blob complex") $\mathcal{B}(M; C)$.
-The blob complex can be thought of as a derived category analogue of the Hilbert space of a TQFT, and also as a generalization of Hochschild homology to n-categories and n-manifolds.
+Given an n-manifold M and an n-category \mathcal{C} , we define a chain complex (the "blob complex") $\mathcal{B}(M;\mathcal{C})$.
+The blob complex can be thought of as a derived category version of the Hilbert space of a TQFT, or as a generalization of Hochschild homology to n-categories and n-manifolds.
 It enjoys a number of nice formal properties, including a higher dimensional generalization of Deligne's conjecture about the action of the little disks operad on Hochschild cochains.
 Along the way, we give a definition of a weak n-category with strong duality which is particularly well suited for work with TQFTs.